nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 When users do specify a note, they may explicitly specify an empty note (i.e. `o/` with no value).
 This is not outright rejected for the convenience of users, since empty notes are allowed.
 However, users may have forgotten to specify a value for the note, which may result in the app's behaviour differing from users' expectations.
-We plan to display an additional warning message for commands like `add`, so that users may check if their specifying of empty notes is intentional.
+In such cases, we plan to display an additional warning message for commands like `add`, so that users may check if their specifying of empty notes is intentional.

+1. Currently, users are allowed to enter very flexible phone number values.
+The only validation requirement is that the phone number begins with 3 digits.
+This allows users to use the feature as they wish.
+For example, although the standard intended usage is for users to enter just the digits of a phone number (e.g. `98765432`), they are also allowed to enter a value such as `65432109 (office); 98765432 (mobile)`.
+However, this flexibility may result in users accidentally entering invalid phone numbers, such as `9876p/5432`.
+Therefore, if users enter a phone number that does not contain only digits, we plan to display an additional warning message for commands like `add` and `edit`, so that users may check if their specifying of such a value is intentional.
+Users may then press enter again to confirm the command's execution, or edit the command.
+The added need to confirm non-standard phone numbers nudges users towards using the alternate contacts feature for additional phone numbers instead.
+We also plan to allow even more flexibility, by allowing phone number values to optionally start with a `+` before the required digits.